m90/seeThru/README.md

 #seeThru - HTML5 video with alpha channel transparencies

 > This package adds "support" for the lacking alpha channel in HTML5 `<video>` elements.
-Formerly called "jquery-seeThru"
+Formerly known as "jquery-seeThru"

 The original video data will simply be re-rendered into a canvas-element, therefore adding the possibility to use transparencies for your video.
 Alpha information can either be included in the video's source file (moving) or in a seperate `<img>`-element (static).